Quick Answer

 See Full Review →

-Not ideal if: You enjoy the hands-on process of kneading and shaping — a stand mixer and Dutch oven gives more control
+Not ideal if: You enjoy the in-depth process of kneading and shaping — a stand mixer and Dutch oven gives more control

 Bread maker buying guide — Cuisinart vs Zojirushi: